claire-hsiung/Covid-19-Data-Visualization/README.md

-# Toronto Covid-19 Data Visualization
+# Covid-19 Data Visualization - Neighbourhoods in Toronto
 Project adapted from the course Methods of Data Analysis II (STA303) at the University of Toronto.

 ## Project Description